Retractors in local positive logic: Preliminaries in local positive logic

 A formula is \emph{positive} if it is built from atomic formulas by conjunctions, disjunctions and existential quantifiers; let $\For_+$ denote the set of positive formulas.
 A formula is \emph{negative} if it is the negation of a positive formula; let $\For_-$ denote the set of negative formulas.
 Let $\varphi$ be a formula, $x$ a single variable, $\dd$ a locality relation on the sort of $x$ and $t$ a term of the same sort such that $x$ does not appear in $t$ (i.e. a constant or a variable different to $x$).
-The \emph{local existential quantification of $\varphi$ on $x$ in $\dd(t)$} is the formula $\exists x{\in} \dd(t)\, \varphi\coloneqq \exists x\, \dd(x,t)\wedge \varphi$.
+The \emph{local existential quantification of $\varphi$ on $x$ in $\dd(t)$} is the formula $\exists x \in \dd(t)\mathrel{} \varphi\coloneqq \exists x\mathrel{} \dd(x,t)\wedge \varphi$.
 A formula is \emph{local} if it is built from atomic formulas using negations, conjunctions and local existential quantification; let $\LFor$ denote the set of local formulas.
-A formula is \emph{local positive} if it is built from atomic formulas using conjunctions, disjunctions and local existential quantification; let $\LFor_+$ denote the set of local positive formulas.
-A formula is \emph{local negative} if it is the negation of a local positive formula.
+A formula is a \emph{\gls{lp formula}} if it is built from atomic formulas using conjunctions, disjunctions and local existential quantification; let $\LFor_+$ denote the set of \glspl{lp formula}.
+A formula is \emph{local negative} if it is the negation of a \gls{lp formula}.